Building Communities of Hope

 About the Program

-Building Communities of Hope (BCOH) is a Fellowship designed for Native youth (ages 18-24) who have lived experience in and/or are passionate about transforming the foster care system.
+Building Communities of Hope (BCOH) is an initiative designed for Native youth (ages 18-24) who have lived experience in and/or are passionate about transforming the foster care system.

-Learn about the current BCOH Fellows: Meet the 2023/2024 Building Communities of Hope Fellows
+Learn about the most recent cohort of BCOH Fellows: Meet the 2023/2024 Building Communities of Hope Fellows

 First Nations Ojibwe-Cree